craole-cc/datum/README.md

 **Notes:**

 - Each project subfolder (`python/*`, `rust/*`) includes its own README, objectives, dependencies, and instructions.
 - `shared/` serves as the single source for datasets and reusable setup, encouraging consistency across projects.

+## Toolchain & Development Setup

+For a detailed overview of the tools and development environment, please refer to [`TOOLCHAIN.md`](./documentation/toolchain.md).
+It explains the roles of:

+- **jj** for version control,
+- **just** for task automation,
+- **deno** and **treefmt** for formatting and scripting,
+- **uv** and **Polylith** for Python workspace management,
+- and **cargo** alongside Rust tools for Rust project management.

+This file is central for understanding how to set up, maintain, and contribute to the Datum repository effectively.

 ## Version Control

 - **System:** [Jujutsu (jj)](https://github.com/martinvonz/jj)
 - **Rationale:** Fast, flexible, and ideal for managing the evolving structure and history of a multi-language, exploratory repo.
 - Regular commits document experiments, learning milestones, and project boundaries.

 ## Conventions & Best Practices

 - **Modularity:** Each sub-project is small and focused.
 When a project grows too complex, it should be split.
 - **Documentation:** Each folder features its own README with a project statement, setup, rationale, and links back to this main index.
 - **Public Data Only:** All datasets and notebooks should use freely available, public data.
 - **Shared Utilities:** Scripts or code meant for cross-project use belong in `shared/`.
 - **Growing SQLMastery:** Focus on skill progression; new exercises and database challenges are added here.

 ## License

 **Recommended License:** The MIT License allows broad reuse with minimal restrictions, which is well-suited for open learning projects using public data.

 If you want to distinguish code and data licensing, consider dual licensing: